lookupdaily/thermostat/README.md

 so that I can save on bills,
 I want a powersaving mode which will set maximum temperature to 25 degrees.

+As a homeowner's daughter,
+so that I turn the thermostat up to the max of 32,
+I would like to be able to turn off power saving mode.

 As a homeowner,
-so that I can keep my children cold,
+so that everyone can wear their jumpers inside,
 I want a reset button that changes the temperature back to 20 degrees.

 As a homeowner,
 so that I can help save the planet,
-I want to ask about my thermostat's current energy useage.
+I would like to see my thermostat's current energy useage.
 ```